 Travelling by train

-The nearest station is Craven Arms, eight miles from The Hurst.
-It is a fairly well-serviced station on the main line between Manchester and Cardiff, with rail connections to London, the North and South-West England.
+Craven Arms is our nearest railway station.
+It is on the main line between Manchester and Cardiff, with connections to London, the Midlands, the North and South-West England.

 Further information